syndr0m/sbs/readme.md

 ## Installation

 Download the lastest [sbs.xpi](https://github.com/syndr0m/sbs/raw/master/bin/sbs.xpi).
-Then, drag-drop it to Firefox.
+Then, drag-drop it on Firefox.
 Restart.

 ## How to use it